Package Leaflet: Information for the User

 Skin reactions

-This medication should not be administered to children or adolescents under 18years of age.
+This medication should not be administered to children or adolescents under 18 years of age.

-Care is required, as some medications may interact with this medication, for example:
+Special care is required, as some medications may interact with this medication, for example:

 This medication may affect or be affected by other medications.